 - 1.9.d. security and safety measures appropriate to the participating site; and, (Core) - 1.9.e. accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - 1.10.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - 1.11.
-Other Learners and Health Care Personnel limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed fellows' education.
-(Core)
+Other Learners and Health Care Personnel practice providers, must not negatively impact the appointed fellows' education.

-The presence of other learners and health care personnel, including but not limited to residents from other programs, subspecialty fellows, and advance
+The presence of other learners and health care personnel, including but not limited to residents from other programs, subspecialty fellows, and advanced